AdobeDocs/acrobat-services-learn.en/help/usecases/searching.md

 ## What you can learn

-This hands-on tutorial explores how Adobe Acrobat Services APIs' features and can easily be used to archive and digitize documents.
-You explore these features by building an Express NodeJS application, then integrating Acrobat Services APIs for archiving, digitization, and document transformation.
+This hands-on tutorial explores how [!DNL Adobe Acrobat Services] APIs' features and can easily be used to archive and digitize documents.
+You explore these features by building an Express NodeJS application, then integrating [!DNL Acrobat Services] APIs for archiving, digitization, and document transformation.

 To follow, you need [Node.js](https://nodejs.org/) installed and a basic understanding of Node.js and [ES6 syntax](https://www.w3schools.com/js/js_es6.asp).